Equation of state of the running vacuum: -function for the Vacuum Energy Density

 The latter ensues from the fact that in Minkowski space ($H=0$) the expression \eqref{RenVDE} must be RG invariant, as it is indeed the case with \eqref{VEDMink} in the MS scheme\,\cite{JoanSolaPhilTransc2022}.
 In both renormalization schemes, the flat spacetime expressions correspond originally to renormalizing a bare coupling and hence they are globally independent of $M$ (the renormalization point)\footnote{In Minkowski spacetime there is nothing else in the vacuum action apart from the term $\rL$.
 In curved spacetime, in contrast, we have also the curvature scalar plus the geometric HD terms.
 The renormalization of the VED is then not just the renormalization of a bare term, as in fact the VED becomes explicitly dependent on $H$ as well as on $M$, as we have just seen.
-In this case, only the full effective action (involving the classical part plus the nontrivial quantum vacuum effects) is scale- (i.e. RG-) independent, as previously noted.}.
+In this case, only the full effective action (involving the classical part plus the nontrivial quantum vacuum effects) is scale- (i.e. RG-) independent, as previously noted.
+For a more formal derivation of these expressions using the full effective action, see \,\cite{CristianJoan2022}.}.
 Again the terms ${\cal O}(H^4)$ are irrelevant for the present universe.
 The obtained $\beta$-function of the VED is thus very softly dependent on the mass scale, just as $\beta_{\rv}\propto {H}^2 \left(M^2-m^2\right) + {\cal O}(H^4)$ rather than the traditional (and troublesome!) form $\beta_{\rv}\propto m^4$.
 This explains the cancellation of quartic terms in performing the subtraction \eqref{DiffHH0MM0} in the previous section\,\cite{CristianJoan2022}.
-It follows that when one considers the evolution of the VED in this approach, there is no influence whatsoever from the dangerous quartic mass terms in\,\eqref{Renormalized2}.
-It is worth noticing that the result \eqref{eq:RGEVED1} is exact and does not depend on the fact that \eqref{Renormalized2} was computed up to $4th$ adiabatic order, as the higher order terms (order $6th$ and above) are finite and hence do not depend on $M$.
+Thus, when one considers the evolution of the VED in this context there is no influence whatsoever from the dangerous quartic mass terms in\,\eqref{Renormalized2}.
+It should be stressed that the result \eqref{eq:RGEVED1} is exact and does not depend on the fact that \eqref{Renormalized2} was computed up to $4th$ adiabatic order, as the higher order terms (order $6th$ and above) are finite and hence do not depend on $M$.

-It is remarkable that the $\beta$-function \eqref{eq:RGEVED1} for the VED running is crucially involved also in the local conservation law of the VED: